Decarbonising Aotearoa together

 Business Decarbonisation Fund

-For a decarbonisation initiative to be eligible it needs to meet the following criteria:
+For a business and its decarbonisation initiative to be eligible, it needs to meet the following criteria:

 • your Certified annual consumption must be more than 5 GWh per production year;